homebrewedsec/seguri.io/_services/ot-managed-detection-response.md

 ---
 layout: splash
 title: "OT Managed Detection and Response"
-excerpt: "Your production lines can't afford to go dark due to a cyberattack.
+excerpt: "Your critical operations can't afford to go dark due to a cyberattack.
 We protect your industrial control systems and SCADA networks with specialized OT security expertise that most consultants simply don't have."
 header:
   overlay_image: /assets/images/service-ot-mdr.jpg
   teaser: /assets/images/service-ot-mdr.jpg